 While we know these days most merchandise comes from China, the issue of things and businesses not owned locally is more complex than that.
 Have you heard of zero-dollar tourism?

-This is how it works: back in their home countries, tourists are offered discounted package tours or all inclusive holidays to a foreign, attractive destination.
-While they’re in another country they eat and sleep at foreign-owned accommodation and are taken to foreign-owned shops.
+This is how it works: back in their home countries, tourists are offered discounted package tours or all-inclusive holidays to a foreign, attractive destination.
+While they’re in another country they eat and sleep at foreign-owned accommodations and are taken to foreign-owned shops.

 It happens commonly with Chinese and Korean tourists, especially in Bali.
 Chinese groups are taken to Chinese-owned shops run by Thai proxies that make up for a cheap price of the entire holiday package.
 While no one is ever forced to do any shopping, let’s be real: most tourist love to shop on vacation and the vast majority did.